 - Detect vehicle on-board network configuration

-- Read and reset Diagnostic Trouble Codes from all modules (see list of supported modules)
+- Read and reset Diagnostic Trouble Codes from most modules (see list of supported modules)

 - Reading of modules’ sensors’ data

-- Run service procedures (not supported in FORScan Lite yet, need to use windows version not app) Supported vehicles: All Ford, Mazda, Lincoln, Mercury vehicles that can be addressed by supported adapters.
+- Run service procedure* (not supported in FORScan Lite yet, need to use windows version not app) Supported vehicles: Most Ford, Mazda, Lincoln, Mercury vehicles that can be addressed by supported adapters.
 It is 99% of models after 2000*.

 MS/HS Can Switch – What is the Switch for?

-This allows our FORscan scan tool to access both the MS and HS system so this means you get full access to your car.
+This allows our FORscan scan tool to access both the MS and HS system so this means you get access to most of your car’s modules.

 -PCM (Powertrain Control Module)*